 Book Recommendations

-The Beat eating disorders charity, which I talked about in my article about using Beat’s web chat service to get support, recommended the following books, which I talked about in my article about using Beat’s web chat service as well.
-If you’d like to read that article and learn about how you can get support Beat, then click here.
+The Beat eating disorders charity, which I talked about in my article about using Beat’s web chat service to get support, recommended the following books.
+If you’d like to read that article and learn about how you can get support from Beat, then click here.

 Disclosure: The following book links contain affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.